NMDMaria/CFG_word_acceptance/README.md

 # Context free grammar language word acceptance
+Using the CYK Algorithm with the representation I found on https://www.xarg.org/tools/cyk-algorithm/.

 The input form is:
 1. The non-terminal states of the CFG separated by space.
 2. The terminals of the CFG separated by space.